freenas/freenas-docs/userguide/services.rst

 Particularly, **do not use the root account for Rsync** without carefully considering security imlications.

-Rsyncd can also be configured to create "forced commands", in which a remote user can only control some pre-defined session parameters (or none of them), all other session properties being controlled within the %brand% server configuration, using SSH options such as "AuthorizedKeys" and "ForceCommand".
+It is also possible to create a partially or totally restricted Rsync activity (whether or not a privileged account is used) by using "forced commands".
+This feature of the %brand% SSH service allows a remote user only limited (or no) control over the actions within an Rsync session, with all other session activity defined in the %brand% server's configuration.
-These are outside the scope of this Guide but allow partially or totally restricted use of Rsync.
-They are covered in `sshd_config(5) <https://www.freebsd.org/cgi/man.cgi?sshd_config(5)>`_.
+This technique is outside the scope of this guide but can be found by looking for options such as  "AuthorizedKeys" and "ForceCommand" in
+`sshd_config(5) <https://www.freebsd.org/cgi/man.cgi?sshd_config(5)>`_.

 .. _Managing Rsync: